Jeryi-Sun/Jeryi-Sun.github.io/_pages/about.md

   - /about.html
 ---

-He is currently a Ph.D. student at [Gaoling School of Artificial Intelligence, Renmin University of China](http://ai.ruc.edu.cn/english/index.htm).
-His supervisor is Prof. [Jun Xu](https://scholar.google.com/citations?user=su14mcEAAAAJ).
-His major research interests are Trustworthy LLMs (Agent) for Information Retrieval (Hallucination, Reasoning, Explainable), Legal AI, etc.
+He is currently a Ph.D. student at the Gaoling School of Artificial Intelligence, Renmin University of China, supervised by Prof. Jun Xu.
+His research focuses on the cognitive neuroscience of LLM agents, especially their hallucination mechanisms, reasoning and planning, trustworthy information retrieval, explainability, and legal AI.

 Education
 ======